Research

 A staggering reality

-Our research has uncovered a staggering reality within the NHS - excessive spending on post and a remarkable volume of letters sent.
+Our research highlights significant postal spend across NHS Trusts, revealing a major opportunity for digital efficiency.
 It's time to address the inefficient allocation of resources and explore ways to redirect funds where they matter: supporting nurses and frontline staff while protecting our environment.

 Older female opening letters in the kitchen